-1. TEX in Pascal
+1. TEX in PASCAL

 The TEX system was originally written in a language called SAIL (Stanford University Artificial Intelligence Language).
 The SAIL compiler and the original TEX system ran on the DEC-20 computer only.
-T1X is in the public domain, but was not even remotely transportable.
-Due to the popularity of the system, a project was undertaken to translate the T1X system into a computer language which was available on most modern computer systems.
+TEX is in the public domain, but was not even remotely transportable.
+Due to the popularity of the system, a project was undertaken to translate the TEX system into a computer language which was available on most modern computer systems.

-The language chosen for the transportable system was Pascal.
+The language chosen for the transportable system was PASCAL.
 The method for translating the system was as follows.
-First, a well documented pseudo-Pascal source was developed.
-This source has only a slight resemblance to a Pascal program and was intended to serve mostly as documentation, and to give all the algorithms.
+First, a well documented pseudo-PASCAL source was developed.
+This source has only a slight resemblance to a PASCAL program and was intended to serve mostly as documentation, and to give all the algorithms.
 This file is often referred to as the DOC file.

-The second step was to produce syntactically correct Pascal source code from the DOC file.
+The second step was to produce syntactically correct PASCAL source code from the DOC file.
 There is a program called UNDOC which performs this step.
-The resulting Pascal source is distributed anyone wanting to transport TEX to another computer.
+The resulting PASCAL source is distributed to anyone wanting to transport TEX to another computer.

 The DOC file is actually typeset, and a photocopy is provided with the distribution tape.
-The Pascal source is almost unreadable, but will compile.
+The PASCAL source is almost unreadable, but will compile.
 Examples of both of these files is in Appendix C.

-2. Moving TeX to the HP3000.
+2. Moving TEX to the HP3000

-The Stanford TLX-in-Pascal project brought the system to a point where it could be transported to other computer systems.
+The Stanford TEX-in-PASCAL project brought the system to a point where it could be transported to other computer systems.
 The transportation process, however, requires a good deal of time and a patient systems programmer.